DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

     response.status(200).json({ user: 'prosper' })
 }).middleware('auth')
 ```
-Now, log out, then try to access that route, an `InvalidLoginException` will be thrown.
+Now, log out and then try to access that route.
+An `InvalidLoginException` will be thrown.
 Check out the [docs](http://adonisjs.com/docs/3.0/middleware) for more info on creating and customizing middleware in **AdonisJs**.

 ## Wrapping Up

 Congratulations!
 You have just built your first app with AdonisJs.
-If you already use Laravel, then you'll feel just at home with AdonisJs framework.
-You haven't used Laravel? check out this [excellent article](https://auth0.com/blog/creating-your-first-laravel-app-and-adding-authentication/) on building an app with it.
+If you already use Laravel, then you'll feel just at home with the AdonisJs framework.
+You haven't used Laravel?
+Check out this [excellent article](https://auth0.com/blog/creating-your-first-laravel-app-and-adding-authentication/) on building an app with it.
 One major challenge with using **AdonisJs** is the lack of adequate resources and tutorials on how to use the framework.
 The framework is still very young but promising.
-With the right amount of support from developers, it might turn out to be the next big thing in Javascript land.
+With the right amount of support from developers, it might turn out to be the next big thing in JavaScript land.
 Have you built an app with AdonisJs?
 What are your thoughts about it?
 Let me know in the comment section.